Resolvent bounds for repulsive potentials: Introduction and statement of results

 where

 and $\Delta_{\US^{n-1}}$ denotes the negative Laplace-Beltrami operator on $\US^{n-1}$.
+The repulsivity condition is sufficiently advantageous to allow the use of a relatively simple weight--specifically, the same weight employed in \cite{chda21}--to obtain \eqref{est after integrating} and \eqref{uprimebound}.
+For more general potentials, it is usually necessary to instead conjugate the Laplacian by $e^{\varphi/h} r^{(n-1)/2}$ (see, e.g., \cite{cavo02, da14, gash22}) for a suitable phase $\varphi$.
+This results in a Carleman estimate with exponential losses as $h \to 0^+$.

 We use in a crucial way that $\Lambda \ge 0$ on $L^2(\US^{n-1})$, see \eqref{deriv wF lwr bd}.
 This is why our approach does not cover the case $n = 2$ where the effective potential $-1/(4r^2)$ has a strong negative singularity as $r \to 0$.
 We expect that repulsive potentials in dimension two can be treated by adapting the Mellin transform methods used in \cite{dgs23, ob24}.

 As an application of \eqref{low freq est repulsive V}, we prove weighted energy decay for the solution to the wave equation